Pumpapa/minimalmagic/content/TRS/TermRewriting.md

 Common strategies which address this are *specificity order* and *textual order*.

-* **textual order** always applies the first rule (in the textual representation of the TRS) that is applicable (to the sub-term under consideration).;
+* **textual order** always applies the first rule (in the textual representation of the TRS) that is applicable (to the sub-term under consideration);
 * **specificity order** always applies a rule which is at least as specific as all other applicable rules.
 Specificity can be defined as the total number of function symbols in the left-hand side.
 Specificity order makes intuitive sense because otherwise that more specific rule would never be considered!

-As an example, consider a function `iszero` which tests if a number in the the *a-s-z-system* is zero.
+As an example, consider a function `iszero` which tests if a number in the the *a-s-z-system* (see also at the end of this section) is zero.

 ```Prolog
 iszero(N) → false